ablce9/GoApp/INSTRUCTIONS.md

     go test -p 1 ./domain ./providers/database ./adapters/http

+If your solution needs any database instance, you can (of your choice):
+ - Add a docker compose file
-If your solution needs any database instance, try to setup in tests a docker image with [dockertest](https://github.com/ory/dockertest) or please mention in [ANSWERS.md](./ANSWERS.md) instructions to setup the database for testing (like: which db, env vars, etc.).
+ - Start a docker image directly in tests with [dockertest](https://github.com/ory/dockertest)
+ - In other case, please mention in [ANSWERS.md](./ANSWERS.md) instructions to setup the database for testing.